lamaall/thesis/README.md

 ### 1. Whiteboard Detection
 - Detects and localizes the whiteboard in the camera frame
-- Preprocessing of input images for further analysis

 ### 2. Graph Construction
 - Converts detected visual information into a structured graph representation
-- Nodes and edges represent spatial or logical relationships

 ### 3. Path Planning
-- Computes an optimal path based on the constructed graph
+- Computes a path based on the constructed graph
-- Ensures feasibility given robot constraints and environment structure

 ### 4. Motion Execution
 - Translates planned paths into robot commands
-- Executes movement on the physical system or simulation

 ---

 ## 📊 `/results/close`

-- Contains final experiment outputs
+- Contains final experiment outputs as well as scripts for analysis
-- Includes processed results and structured folders for analysis
-- Used for evaluation of system performance and thesis documentation

 ---